 If human rights are denied to humans in the womb (geography), why not those in retirement homes later in life?
 If usefulness is a criterion and someone in a nursing home is not deemed useful, can human rights be terminated?
 If not, why not?

 I am not a prophet or the son of a prophet, and I work for a non-profit organization, so this is not a prophetic proclamation, but it is an educated prediction.
 Those who have fought so strongly for abortion most likely will have their views and positions turned on them in the coming years.
 Cry-baby Boomers will begin retiring very soon and since they are the largest segment of the population, the sheer mass will tax the system in ways we cannot imagine.
 The chosen tool which will be turned to remedy the solution likely will be to appeal to an already-approved definition of person: Geography.
-Those humans living in nursing homes legally will be made non-persons, whereas those humans living outside nursing homes legally still will be persons.
+Those humans living in nursing homes will legally be made non-persons, whereas those humans living outside nursing homes will still legally be deemed persons.
 That will make the emotional decisions of what to do with grandma a little easier.
 She is human, but she is not legally a person and may be abandoned or abused in her old age.
 Euthanasia will be suggested as a viable alternative to take financial and emotional stress off of family and society.
 You know the line; every grandma should be a wanted grandma.

 Formulating a Different Argument